Last Updated on

 Soon, you’ll have happy little catnip plants that look like this:

-If you have an established plant from a friend or that you purchased to grow, it’s simple to establish the catnip plant in its new home.
-Water the plant thoroughly a day before planting, then turn over the soil in the desired planting place.
-Dig up the soil about eight inches deep and three to four inches around the width of the plant.
+Water the catnip plant thoroughly a day before transplanting, then turn over the soil in the catnip’s new home.
+Turn up the soil about eight inches deep and three to four inches around the width of the plant.
 Dig a hole the size of the catnip’s root ball in the desired planting location, then gently place the catnip plant into the hole.
-Then backfill and tamp down the soil around the plant’s rootball.
-Water the transplanted catnip with an inch of water, and continue to keep the soil slightly moist until you observe new growth.
+Backfill and tamp down the soil around the plant’s rootball.
+Water the transplanted catnip well, and continue to keep the soil slightly moist until you observe new growth.

-Transplanting your catnip and sharing with friends is also a great way to keep your catnip fresh and vigorous.
+Transplanting your catnip and sharing with friends is another great way to keep your catnip fresh and strong.
 Each year, trim spent stems to make room for the new growth in the spring.
-Catnip doesn’t tend to have much of a problem with pests and disease.
+Catnip doesn’t have much of a problem with pests and disease.
 Your cat may be one of the greatest dangers to your catnip plants!
 Cats can damage plants by rolling around in the catnip patch or chewing the plant.
 Catnip is hardy and can take a little abuse, but try to give the plant some time to recover if you notice it becoming damaged.

-You can either allow your cat to roll in and nibble at your catnip as it grows in the garden or choose to harvest and dry the leaves.
+You can either allow your cat to roll in and nibble at your catnip as it grows in the garden or harvest and dry the leaves.
 When dried, the catnip is more concentrated, will last for a long time, and you can use the dried catnip to fill toys and sprinkle on new kitty furniture.

 To dry the catnip, just clip the catnip just above a stem joint and allow the leaves to dry on a paper towel for several days.
 Placing the catnip on a windowsill in the sun (where your cat can’t disturb it) will help it to dry fast.
 Once it’s dry, you can collect the catnip in an airtight container and store it.